Can The Smallest Data Centers be Sustainable?

 In conclusion, we don’t see that the shift toward smaller data centers has to impede sustainability.
 In reality, we see that small nodes and data centers can be just as sustainable as hyperscale data centers.
 We’re excited about leading the charge toward low PUE and zero water consumption in small and large data centers around the world.

-To learn more about how Nautilus delivered a highly sustainable 7MW data center in Stockton, California, tap here.
+Learn more about how Nautilus delivered a highly sustainable 7MW data center in Stockton, California.